DheerajAgarwal/rgdax/cran-comments.md

+# Date Sep 03 2018
+## First revision comments for version 1.0.0

+* Made changes to Author's tag based on recommendation from CRAN

 # Date Feb 18 2018
 ## First revision comments for version 0.3.0

 * There are 2 Notes

 # Date Jan 08 2018